pdxjohnny/dffml/docs/usage/integration.rst

     existing logic and just want to store data in MySQL, you chould check out the MySQL :doc:`/plugins/dffml_source` plugin.

+..
+TODO See if we can use the existing MySQL source instead of implementing a custom source.

 **demoapp/source.py**

 .. literalinclude:: /../examples/maintained/demoapp/source.py